 Today, we have volunteers stewarding on-site to cut back invasive species and make trails.
 The Garden has many varied volunteer opportunities both indoors and out and we welcome your participation.

 Already a volunteer?
 Log in to your profile, log your hours, and sign up for upcoming volunteer events.
 If this is your first time using the volunteer portal, you will need to click on “need a password”.
 Passwords must be at least 6 characters, contain a combination of both letters and numbers, and must contain both lower case and upper case letters.

 Don’t see something that fits your interests or experience, but you still want to help?
-Contact Volcoord@piedmontgarden.org with your interests and we’ll be sure to contact you with future opportunities.
+Want to connect with a Volunteer Mentor to help you find the best fit?
+Contact firstname.lastname@example.org with your interests and we’ll help connect you.

 Bird Box Monitors

 These volunteers meet up weekly to walk the garden site and monitor the bird boxes for activity.
 They also track bird species spotted anywhere in the garden.

 Share your knowledge and enthusiasm with our visitors.
 Tree, Butterfly, Bird & Plant Walks are planned at different times throughout the year.
 Docents currently come to us with extensive knowledge of the local flora and fauna.
 Works under the guidance of the Director of Marketing & Philanthropy.

 Help the garden provide educational and recreational events.
 Help us man registration tables, direct visitors to activities, and supervise arts, crafts, and fun in the garden.

 These Ambassadors learn about the garden site, plans, and events so that they can man tables and booths at community events and engage the public about the happenings at the garden.
 Also needed for garden programs at the registration/information tables.